rancher/elemental-docs/docs/airgap.md

 - elemental-images.txt
 - elemental-images.tar.gz

-### Perform Elemental istallation using the generated artifacts
+### Perform Elemental installation using the generated artifacts
 All the above files should be copied to a host with access to the local registry and with kubectl configured to have access to the air-gapped Rancher cluster.
 The host should also have helm installed.